Non-degenerate pumping of superconducting resonator parametric amplifier with evidence of phase-sensitive amplification: Measurements

-In order to investigate the characteristic stability of the non-degenerate pumping scheme over timescale of several hours, we have fixed the signal frequency at $6.707\,\mathrm{GHz}$ where the gain was $\sim17\,\mathrm{dB}$ and monitored the gain continuously over seven hours.
+In order to investigate the characteristic stability of the non-degenerate pumping scheme over timescale of several hours, we have fixed the signal frequency at $6.4707\,\mathrm{GHz}$ where the gain was $\sim17\,\mathrm{dB}$ and monitored the gain continuously over seven hours.
 As shown in figure~\ref{fig:7_stability_cold}, the gain was stable and drifted by $0.25\,\mathrm{dB}$ over seven hours, translating to a slow drift of $0.04\,\mathrm{dB/h}$.
-We emphasize here that this very small drift has been obtained even without any experimental effort at stabilising the gain.
-In comparison with gain drift of the same device under degenerating pumping \citenumns{zhao2024_intrinsic_separation}, which had a drift of $0.15\,\mathrm{dB/h}$, the non-degenerate pumping scheme was remarkably stable.
+We emphasise that the very small drift has been obtained without any experimental effort at stabilising the gain.
+In comparison with gain drift of the same device under degenerate pumping \citenumns{zhao2024_intrinsic_separation}, which had a drift of $0.15\,\mathrm{dB/h}$, the non-degenerate pumping scheme was remarkably stable.
 This improvement in stability could be explained by the fact that degenerate pumping requires the pump tone to be positioned near the bifurcation point of the resonator where the transmission properties vary rapidly with frequency \citenumns{Thomas_2020,Thomas_2022,zhao2024_intrinsic_separation}.
 As a result, any relative drift between the pump tone and the resonance is reinforced by the proximity to the bifurcation point.
 Non-degenerate pumping, on the other hand, places pump tones far from the bifurcation point, thereby improving the stability of the system.
+The measured gain drift of $0.04\,\mathrm{dB/h}$ is comparable to that of Josephson junction-based parametric devices \citenumns{Josephson_gain_drift,Josephson_Chalmers}, which have benefited from decades of research, development, and optimisation.
+Josephson junction-based devices often require monitoring or calibration throughout their operation to mitigate instabilities and to establish the required accuracy \citenumns{Josephson_gain_drift,Josephson_drift_calibration}.
+In general, gain drift and other gain instability phenomena can significantly impact real‑world device performance, and a dedicated future study using techniques such as Allan variance will be highly valuable for the development of the ResPA technology.

 As mentioned in previous sections, one important advantage of non-degenerate pumping is the possibility of the phase-sensitive amplification where $\omega_{\mathrm{s}}=\omega_{\mathrm{i}}=(\omega_{\mathrm{p1}}+\omega_{\mathrm{p2}})/2$, i.e. the signal frequency is degenerate with the idler frequency.
 This degeneracy condition imposes a very strict restriction on the signal frequency.
 As a result, features of phase-sensitive amplification cannot be observed in figure~\ref{fig:1_2_gain_compiled} where the frequency range is wide and the sampling is insufficiently fine.
 In figure~\ref{fig:8_phase_sensitivity}, we have progressively narrowed the range of frequency sweeps whilst keeping the number of sampling frequencies constant at 2001.
 Under this measurement condition, the features of phase-sensitive amplification only revealed itself significantly over a narrow window of $\pm 1\,\mathrm{Hz}$ around the degenerate frequency $\omega_{\mathrm{d}}=(\omega_{\mathrm{p1}}+\omega_{\mathrm{p2}})/2$.
 In the bottom two plots, the phase-shifter was adjusted such that the bottom left plot corresponds approximately to maximum signal squeezing and the bottom right plot corresponds approximately to maximum signal amplification.